devowlio/wp-react-starter/README.md

 ## Add hooks and own classes
 Your action and filters can be registered in `inc/general/Core.class.php::init()/__construct()`.

 If you want to create your own classes / interfaces / enums, ... please create them in `inc` with `Classname.class.php` or `IMyInterface.interface.php`.
-The `inc` folder hiearchy represents the namespace path.
+The `inc` folder hiearchy represents the namespace prefix.
 For example you create a class in `inc/my/package/Class.class.php` and your generated namespace prefix is `Company\Plugin` the full name for the class should be `Company\Plugin\my\package\Class`.

 ## Add external PHP library
 PHP libraries should be installed via [**Composer**](https://getcomposer.org/).
 If you want to use a PHP library in the plugin's production build (`dist`) then install the dependency as non-dev dependency.
 The `dist` build does not contain any dev dependencies.